spodduturire/Reinforcement-Learning/Cartpole  Problem/README.md

 This script aims to find an optimal policy to solve the Cartpole Problem.
+A Fourier Basis parameterized policy vector is used to represent continuous state spaces for the Cartpole problem.
+We use the Evolution Stratgies algorithm in order to update the initial random policy vector until it converges to find an optimal solution.